hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Indy.md

 ## Project Lifecycle Stage Recommendation

 Indy is a Graduated project and should remain so.
 Its code is rock solid, and a relatively large ecosystem of network operators, maintainers, contributors, and users.

+## Indy Annual Review 2024 Notes from the TOC

+[TOC Meeting Recording](https://zoom.us/rec/play/9R-g9dDkev58KyjPT7XkYJ6fltM879Tba6rdC-Loz_6pjyCjMabH5KwO8vcC-kvs_WoKp8ksD6Y8O1qG.FcT2qG1CM2RydRmp?canPlayFromShare=true&from=share_recording_detail&continueMode=true&componentName=rec-play&originRequestUrl=https%3A%2F%2Fzoom.us%2Frec%2Fshare%2FSEWW2lMg14g4kV7hsjvXFr-i5hVtJDPlUb9_BmFb2S8cA-YyP-jw3EfEx4qbk4sA.AmQb1tXouL7kdu6A) -- Indy Annual report discussion starts at the 4:49 mark

+### Project Health

+* Overall, the project is in good health as indicated in the review and by looking at the insights
+* There's a lot of community interest and participation, as indicated by the Discord activity
+* Production usage is significant (e.g., govt. of BC, govt. agency in India)
+* The community of contributors and orgs is active and diverse, but there is still significant skew (almost 50% activity from a single maintainer, almost 60% from a single org).
+Maintainers should strive to distribute workload more, and ensure that there are no "critical" contributors, whose absence could derail maintenance of key features.

+### Recent Maintenance Activity and Progress

+* As the review indicates, PRs are fewer.
+This is understandable when the product is mature and is largely in maintenance mode rather than in feature development mode.
+(Could this also be because there is more "code" per PR?)
+* Tasks listed in the roadmap are being fulfilled over time.
+* Question about roadmap: why is this hosted on an external site and also not linked from any of the project repos' READMEs?

+### Compliance with Hyperledger Project Lifecycle Criteria

+* All the criteria are fulfilled with no red flags
+* Should remain in Graduated status

+### Suggestions for Improvement

+* Manage churn from massive refactoring in a better way, ensuring stability and usability
+* Strive to keep documentation and upgrade guidelines for both users and contributors as fresh as possible, and display prominently to avoid basic inquiries on communication channels
+* There doesn't seem to be a well-advertized process for new feature proposal and brainstorming, say using RFCs.
+For a project of this stature, brainstorming only during the maintainers' calls (including having to listen to past recordings) seems to be inadequate in my opinion.
+* Maintain a roadmap file in at least one of the main repos rather than hosting it externally.

+### General Recommendations

+* Continue to pursue synergies with other projects, like Aries and Besu.
+Avoid reinventing the wheel and leverage dependencies instead, keeping the code as modular as possible.
+(The project has done a good job of this so far!)
+* Create an Indy ecosystem page similar to the Fabric ecosystem page (https://wiki.hyperledger.org/display/fabric/Ecosystem).
+This would be helpful to the community, as currently it is hard for newbies to understand how all the Indy repos (let alone Aries, or Besu) complement each other.
+* Write blog articles and run workshops periodically with Hyperledger staff's help
+* Keep connections with the W3C standardization community and strive for compliance with those standards
+* Figure out an ideal longer-term vision and roadmap, focusing on what is valuable about Indy.
+Also factor in the number of knowledgeable maintainers available and interests of the community (more around decentralized identity and credentials rather than distributed ledger architecture).
+* Identify real priorities that can be fulfilled along with ensuring maintainer diversity.
+Peg supporting features that are somewhat dormant (i.e., the Indy ledger) to other active projects (e.g., the current Indy-Besu effort to use a Besu ledger for purposes that Indy was originally intended for.)